 eCommerce Fulfillment 2020: What To Look for in a New 3rd Party Fulfillment Partner

-With your Q4 selling season strategy finalized and the peak holiday rush not here quite yet, now is a good time to look ahead to your 2020 fulfillment plans.
+With your Q4 selling season strategy finalized and the peak holiday rush not here quite yet, now is a good time to look ahead to your 2020 eCommerce fulfillment plans and maybe a new 3rd party fulfillment partner.

 If working with a new 3rd party fulfillment center is a likelihood for your organization in the new year, there are key considerations to keep in mind as you go through the vetting process.
 And choosing a fulfillment partner with extensive capabilities and experience is a must.